 Effective autumn semester 2015, under the recently approved Grade Forgiveness Rule, students can petition to complete a second attempt at a course and apply grade forgiveness to the first attempt.
 The parameters of the Grade Forgiveness Rule are as follows:

-- Students must submit a Grade Forgiveness Rule petition online no later than the fourth Friday of the term in which the student is enrolled in the second attempt of a course.
+- Students must submit a Grade Forgiveness Rule petition online no later than the tenth Friday of the term in which the student is enrolled in the second attempt of a course.
 Summer term and sessions follow different deadlines; please visit regsitrar.osu.edu for details.

 - Students seeking to repeat a high-demand course in which they have already earned a passing grade may not receive permission to repeat it until students who truly need to take the course have had a chance to enroll.